vdaas/vald/docs/contributing/coding-style.md

 }
 ```

-In the caller side, we need to handle the error returned from the functional option.
+We need to handle the error returned from the functional option on the caller side.

-If the option failed to apply, an error wrapped with `ErrOptionFailed` defined in the [internal/errors/errors.go](https://github.com/vdaas/vald/blob/main/internal/errors/errors.go) should be returned.
+If the option fails to apply, an error wrapped with `ErrOptionFailed` defined in the [internal/errors/errors.go](https://github.com/vdaas/vald/blob/main/internal/errors/errors.go) should be returned.

 We recommend the following implementation to apply the options.